 Penicillin is a good example of a fungal by-product called a mycotoxin.
 It was discovered from a mold (mold is a fungus) experiment that Dr. Fleming was performing on a bacterial colony.
 He added some mold from bread to the colony and observed that the fungus killed all the bacteria producing the substance he later named penicillin.
 The antibiotic cause of yeast infection was born in 1928 and antibiotics are so over-prescribed today that yeast infection is a growing epidemic.

-In studies done on mice in 2000 and published in "Principals and Practices of Infectious Diseases", a "single injection of streptomycin eradicated the protective effect of normal flora".
-Streptomycin is usually prescribed for people that are allergic to penicillin and definitely establishes that sometimes antibiotics cause yeast.
+In studies done on mice in 2000 and published in "Principals and Practices of Infectious Diseases", a "single injection of streptomycin eradicated the protective effect of normal flora".1 Streptomycin is usually prescribed for people that are allergic to penicillin and definitely establishes that sometimes antibiotics cause yeast.

 The most common prescription for antibiotics is for upper respiratory infections, but according to Dr. Carol Kauffman, "most of these infections are caused by a fungi".
 These infections do not require an antibiotic as treatment, yet doctors continue to prescribe them.
-This will alter the natural balance of stomach bacteria allowing the yeast to overgrow, and the result is full-blown yeast infection, or worse.
+This will alter the natural balance of stomach bacteria to yeast allowing the yeast to overgrow, and the result is full-blown yeast infection, or worse.

 Doctors plead ignorance when their patients develop allergies, intestinal disorders, skin conditions, etc, not even realizing that antibiotics cause yeast infections and these other fungal diseases.
 Over time, your good stomach bacteria become overwhelmed by yeast as it kills even more of your good bacteria.
 Systemic candida or fungal disease can be the result.